 covering Eduglobe costs

 lessons for daily workers

 After a starting investment the curriculum lessons can be paid of by themselves.
-Only the salaries of our teacher are left to be paid off otherwise.
+Since Eduglobe school is not affordable, we have to finance it differently.

-In September we bought half a hectare of land, which we are managing.
-On one side we can impart new knowledge to our workers about agriculture within our curriculum, on the other side we can pay off our teachers throughout the selling of our products.
+In September 2020 we bought half a hectare of land, which we are managing.
+On one side we can impart new knowledge to our workers about agriculture within our curriculum, on the other side we can finance the Eudglobe program throughout the selling of our products.
 Our project is now financially sustainable in the long term !

 Since the start of EduGlobe in 2016, we enabled thousands of students in Masaka to finance their own education.
 By doing so, we proofed that our concept is valid and scalable.
 We want to scale the education program even further and educate even more students.
 The problems we are tackling are not only present in Masaka, but in Uganda and whole east Africa.
 Because our resources are limited, we need your support to make our dream come true!